 BIO: Lizzil Gay has been working as a Melbourne based performance and video artist since 1992.
-She creates interdisciplinary works of performance art, installations, video and site specific works.
+She creates interdisciplinary works engaging with performance art, installation, video and site specific works.
 Lizzil began her studies in performance in 1991 at the University of Melbourne, then later graduated from Victoria University with First Class Honours in Performance and Multimedia in 2006.

 Her most adventurous solo project ‘C’mon Mickey.
 I love you’- was a durational live art installation at Donkey Wheel House in Melbourne which explored grief and loss through expressions of live self-harm.
 Her creative works consider issues of depersonalisation and incarceration to explore the fragmentation of identity and the position of the self in society.
 Lizzil was one of the four founders of the Voodoo Trash Dolls in 2004.
 The Dolls unique and experimental blend of performance art, cabaret and burlesque culminated in their most notorious show ‘Dressed to Kill’ in December 2008 which was a noted success.
 She co-founded, alongside Mango Dysfunkt, the experimental performance group Dysfunkt Productions whose provocative and daring multi-media events toured nationally and internationally from 1996 until 2002.
 Prior to this she worked with a number of experimental groups including Tedium and Wild Lunch.